enjelesposo/theOdinProject/README.md

 # theOdinProject
-All of my projects for the Odin Project goes here
+All of my projects for The Odin Project goes here